 This is the entry level class in the Nutritionist series.
 This class is distinguished from the journey by the performance of the more routine tasks and duties assigned to positions within this series.
 Employees at this level are not expected to perform with the same independence of direction and judgement on matters allocated to the journey level.
 Since this class is typically used as a training class, employees may have only limited or no directly related work experience.
 Employees work under general supervision while learning job tasks.

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.
-Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

 Experience: No professional experience is required.

 Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in food and nutrition or a related field, including an academic internship approved by the American Dietetic Association.